Federal Government Employees and Employers

 Once an employer reports a workplace injury involving medical attention or lost time, the Labour Program reviews the claim and determines whether the employer is covered under the Government Employees Compensation Act.
 The appropriate provincial workers' compensation authority then officially assesses the claim.

 All costs related to workers' compensation claims made under the Government Employees Compensation Act are subject to a cost recovery program.
 This program applies to all federal departments and Crown corporations.

 Employers can also refer to the Employers' Guide to the Government Employees Compensation Act for detailed instructions on how to process claims quickly and efficiently on behalf of employees.

 As a federal government employer, you must provide all of your employees with a safe work environment and deal with accidents in a timely and organized way.
 You should also be aware of your responsibilities before an accident happens.

 - You must establish and communicate appropriate departmental procedures for addressing occupational injuries and diseases.

 - You must guarantee that injured employees receive immediate medical attention.

-- Within three days, you must report all occupational injuries or illnesses requiring medical care beyond first aid or resulting in lost time, sending the correct provincial compensation form to the Labour Program Federal Workers Compensation Service.
+- Within three days, you must report all occupational injuries or illnesses requiring medical care beyond first aid or resulting in lost time, sending the appropriate provincial workers’ compensation form to the Labour Program Federal Workers' Compensation Service.
 This federal unit checks the claim, determines and actions potential third-party involvement, and forwards it to the appropriate provincial workers' compensation authority.